daboynb/detect_evil_maid/README.md

       efipartition=/dev/sda? # put your efi partition
-      ssd=/dev/sda # put your hdd or ssd name ethernet=eth0
+      ssd=/dev/sda # put your hdd or ssd name ethernet=eth0 # put your network ethernet interface name wireless=wlan0 # put your wireless interface name
-      wireless=wlan0

 If you want the old eth0 and wlan0 type on terminal:</br>

        sudo sed -i 's/^GRUB_CMDLINE_LINUX_DEFAULT="/&net.ifnames=0 biosdevname=0 /' /etc/default/grub && sudo update-grub

-If you have changed the network inerfaces name please reboot before run the script.
+If you have changed the network inerfaces with the command above please reboot before run the script.</br>
-When the script start it install all the dependencies and create the hashes.</br>
+When it start, it install all the dependencies and create the hashes.</br>
 Configure it to run on startup (on gnome put the check.desktop inside  ~/.config/autostart and change the path of check.sh) Enjoy.

 # This is my currently setup not a guide, feel free to follow or not.
 Dual boot windows & linux both encrypted.